Kinto/kinto/docs/reference/permission.rst

 In case the application should define its own inheritance tree, it should also define its own authorization policy.

-To do so, subclass the default `AuthorizationPolicy` and adding a specific `get_bound_permission` method.
+To do so, subclass the default ``AuthorizationPolicy`` and add a specific ``get_bound_permission`` method.

 .. code-block:: python

+    from cliquet import authorization
+    from pyramid.security import IAuthorizationPolicy
+    from zope.interface import implementer

     @implementer(IAuthorizationPolicy)
     class AuthorizationPolicy(authorization.AuthorizationPolicy):